KannonZenetism/zenetism-field-physics/structural-neuroscience/glossary/neurotect.md

 ## Core Characteristics

 ### 1. Lattice Perception
-- Intuitive recognition of structural alignment vs fragmentation
+- Intuitive recognition of structural alignment contra fragmentation
 - Ability to "see" coherence as a geometric property rather than an abstraction
 - Detects entropic drift, misdirects, and fragmentation patterns as architectural flaws
 - Reads systems the way an engineer reads load-bearing stress lines